AnickaVargova/ts_vs_fs/readme.md

 ## 8. Not compiled to the Microsoft ecosystem

 As you may know.
 F# is developed by Microsoft and it runs on the .net platform created by Microsoft.
-Typescript is also created by Microsoft but the final output is pure vanilla JavaScript which is not owned by any large mega corporate.
-Thanks to that it gave us as developers the option to not be locked into the ecosystem of some mega-corporate and feel more free and independent.
+Typescript is also created by Microsoft but the final output is pure vanilla JavaScript which is not owned by any large mega-corporate.
+Thanks to that it gave us as developers the option to not be locked in to the ecosystem of some mega-corporate and feel more free and independent.
 Maybe this point could be stupid for you but I believe that it's better to develop in a language that is not so directly connected to anyone.

-**conclusion: Typescript won 🏆**
+**Typescript won 🏆**